maydewd/artisan/ExecutiveSummary.md

 ## Technical Recommendation

-For our app, we recommend using React Naïve for the core development of the app, with a MySql database.
+For our app, we recommend using React Native for the core development of the app, with a MySql database.
 The client doesn’t have a strong opinion on the technology used, though they envision their app as a mobile app first on iOS.
 We recommend React Native for this purpose because it is a modern framework that will allow for dual use on iOS and Android in the future.
 In addition, we are more familiar with using Javascript for development than any other mobile app languages.
 For this semester, the client shouldn’t face any costs, since we can use a Duke OIT managed VM to run the database server.

+## Transition After this Semester